 Since the first Young Investigator Award (YIA) in 1984, the program has launched the research careers of more than a thousand researchers from across various countries.
 Growth in the grants and awards program over the last three decades represents a response to the needs of patients for ongoing and credible cancer research.
 The value of the pogram to cancer research is manifested in many ways: by the benefits to the grant recipients, who are supported in their careers at critical periods in their development as oncology leaders; by vital and needed advances in cancer research; and by the help provided to patients and their families through the innovative treatments and enriched supportive care that come as a result of funded research.

-CCF awarded a total of six Endowed YIAs including the newly established Åke Bertil Eriksson Endowed Young Investigator Award.
-CCF also announced the Anna Braglia Endowed Young Investigator Award in Cancer Supportive Care which will be first awarded in 2017.
+Conquer Cancer awarded a total of six Endowed YIAs including the newly established Åke Bertil Eriksson Endowed Young Investigator Award.
+Conquer Cancer also announced the Anna Braglia Endowed Young Investigator Award in Cancer Supportive Care which will be first awarded in 2017.

 The CDA marks its 25th year of successfully launching the careers of oncology leaders with more than $44M in research funding through 242 grants.